XTR (company)

 XTR is an American independent film production company founded in 2019 by Bryn Mooser.
-The company is best known for producing films Mucho Mucho Amor: The Legend of Walter Mercado (2020), Bloody Nose, Empty Pockets (2020), The Fight (2020), 76 Days (2020), and Ascension (2021).
+The company is best known for producing the films Mucho Mucho Amor: The Legend of Walter Mercado (2020), Bloody Nose, Empty Pockets (2020), The Fight (2020), 76 Days (2020), and Ascension (2021).

 History

-In September 2019, it was announced Bryn Mooser had launched XTR a film and television production company specializing in documentaries.
-Apart from financing and producing films, XTR through XTR Film Society a non-profit division of the company, that offers grants to filmmakers making documentaries with less commercial value.
+In September 2019, it was announced that Bryn Mooser had launched XTR, a film and television production company specializing in documentaries.
+Through XTR Film Society, a non-profit division of the company, XTR offers grants to filmmakers making documentaries with less commercial value.

-In October 2020, it was announced Tony Hsieh had invested $17.5 million dollars in the company, which would be used to finance and produce films, and offer grants to filmmakers.
+In October 2020, it was announced that Tony Hsieh had invested $17.5 million dollars in the company, which would be used to finance and produce films, and offer grants to filmmakers.

 Documentary+, XTR's free streaming platform for nonfiction film and TV, was launched in January 2021.

 In October 2022, XTR Studios opened a 35,000-square-foot production facility and headquarters in Echo Park.

 In January 2024, XTR launched a branded-content division led by Kelly Spencer.

-XTR has additionally produced the television series They Call Me Magic for Apple TV+, Sasha Reid and the Midnight Order for Freeform, and Trophy Wife: Murder on Safari for Hulu.
+XTR has produced the television series They Call Me Magic for Apple TV+, Sasha Reid and the Midnight Order for Freeform, and Trophy Wife: Murder on Safari for Hulu.